 Much has been written about leading Millennials at work.
 But another HR issue, around leading the post-65 generation that is increasingly staying on in the workforce, remains largely ignored by most commentators.

-The exception being by London Business School’s Professor Andrew Scott, who writing in City AM this week points out that “Unlocking the productivity of [these] healthier older people would have a substantial impact on paying for an ageing society.”
+The exception being by London Business School’s Professor Andrew Scott, who writing recently in City AM pointed out that “Unlocking the productivity of [these] healthier older people would have a substantial impact on paying for an ageing society.”
 He contends as he did in the 2016 book he wrote with Professor Lynda Gratton, The 100 Year Life, that while the UK and other advanced countries fear that an ageing population will severely undermine their future economic prospects, they may have failed to take account of the potential economic benefits brought by older workers.

 Life expectancy beyond the Bible’s “three score years and ten” has to be a great thing, but the demographic forces it brings, allied to a declining population growth are profound – in 1976 14% of the UK’s population was over 65, today it is 18% and it is predicted to be 25% by 2036.
 Conventional wisdom has it that fewer workers and more dependants will lead to falling GDP growth, rising pensions and healthcare costs, less tax revenues and higher government debt – a dismal outlook for all.

-The point that may have been missed is that as Scott highlights “A 78-year-old man today in England and Wales has the mortality rate of a 65-year-old in 1922.
+The point that may have been missed is that, as Scott highlights, “A 78-year-old man today in England and Wales has the mortality rate of a 65-year-old in 1922.
 That seems better described as ‘younger for longer’ or ‘healthy ageing’ than as an ‘ageing society’.”
 While society is getting older, and not ignoring the misery of Alzheimer’s and other conditions of old age, people are generally leading healthier lives, mortality rates are lowering, and chronic disease and illness are being better managed by improving healthcare and radical advances in medical treatment.

 Although businesses may be excited about tapping the spending power of the post-65 generation, few have fully focused on the opportunities and challenges longevity brings to their own workforces.
 Few have really considered how their structures and practices may need to change to benefit from the potential productivity gains older workers can bring.
 While people are becoming increasingly aware that working into their 70s may be inevitable and for some desirable, they do not find any support or direction in their current working context.
 Professor Scott’s research suggests that while people know they will have to restructure their lives and careers, corporations are unprepared.